 The tips below help prevent fires and injuries related to broken household appliances.
 That being said, hazards can still happen.
-If a home appliance has problems or malfunctions and becomes a danger, reach out to a professional appliance repair.
+If a home appliance has problems or malfunctions and becomes a danger, reach out to a professional appliance repair service in El Paso.

 GFCI Outlets in Damp Locations

 Kitchens, laundry rooms, bathrooms, basements, outdoor areas and garages can be susceptible to moisture or dripping water.
 As you are well aware, electricity and water do not mix, therefore power cords and wires should always be plugged into GFCI outlets.

 This special type of outlet prevents electrocution by tripping the circuit if any inconsistencies in electricity are detected.

 If you don’t currently have GFCI outlets in wet rooms around your home, it is time to install them or call an electrician.
 Then, for further safety measures, follow the warnings of manufacturer appliance manuals that indicate they are not meant for outdoor use.

 Wires, Electronics & Outlets Away From Damp Areas

 A lot of home appliances are specially built for outdoor areas, such as gas and charcoal grills, for example.
 If you have any electrical appliances outside – including refrigerators, dishwashers, freezers and ice makers, power tools and more – monitor that all outlets and plugs are not wet.
 Weatherproof electronics can help, combined with GFCI outlets with gaskets that are water-tight.

 Extension cords can pose several potential risks, this includes: